mjbetti/vsa_2025_decoding_the_human_genome/day1/README.md

 If you want to know if a package you wish to install is available on miniconda, it helps to Google "conda install softwarename".
 This should lead you to the Anaconda website, where you can find the specific installation command.

 For example, one of the software tools we will use later on is called bedtools.
-If we want to install bedtools using miniconda, for example, we can find the installation command here in the Anaconda documentation: https://anaconda.org/bioconda/bedtools.
+If we want to install bedtools using miniconda, for example, we can find the installation command [here](https://anaconda.org/bioconda/bedtools) in the Anaconda documentation.

 Here, we learn that the installation command is the following:
 ```